dotnet/docs/docs/csharp/roslyn-sdk/index.md

 ## Source generators

 Source generators aim to enable *compile time metaprogramming*, that is, code that can be created at compile time and added to the compilation.
-Source generators will be able to read the contents of the compilation before running, as well as access any *additional files*, enabling generators to introspect both user C# code and generator specific files.
+Source generators are able to read the contents of the compilation before running, as well as access any *additional files*.
+This ability enables them to introspect both user C# code and generator-specific files.
 You can learn how to build incremental source generators using the [source generator cookbook](https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.cookbook.md).

 ## Next steps